Cray-HPE/sat/docs/man/sat.8.rst

 **cert_verify**
         If "true", then SAT will validate the authenticity of the api-gateway via a signed certificate before communicating.
-Per TOML specifiction, this paramter must be "true" or "false".
+Per TOML specification, this parameter must be "true" or "false".
 These values are case-sensitive.

         This parameter is set to "true" by default.